Arrovian Aggregation of Convex Preferences: Introduction

-Our main theorem shows that the only Arrovian SWFs on this domain are affine utilitarian with respect to the underlying SSB utility functions.
+Our main theorem shows that the only Arrovian SWFs on this domain are affine utilitarian with respect to the underlying SSB utility functions (see \Cref{thm:swf} in \Cref{sec:swf}).
 As a consequence, there is a unique anonymous Arrovian SWF, which compares outcomes by the sign of the bilinear form given by the pairwise majority margins.
 The resulting collective preference relation over \emph{pure} outcomes coincides with majority rule and the corresponding choice function is therefore consistent with Condorcet's principle of selecting a pure outcome that is majority-preferred to every other pure outcome whenever this is possible.\footnote{It is therefore in line with \citet{DaMa08a} who, also based on Arrow's axioms, have forcefully argued in favor of majority rule in domains where Condorcet winners are guaranteed to exist.
 Our arguments extend to unrestricted preferences over pure outcomes.} This relation is naturally extended to mixed outcomes such that every compact and convex set of outcomes admits a collectively most preferred outcome.
+In the context of lotteries, the collective preference relation admits a very intuitive interpretation: in order to compare two lotteries $p$ and $q$, randomly sample a pure outcome $a$ from $p$, a pure outcome $b$ from $q$, and an agent $i$ from the uniform distribution over agents.
+Then, $p$ is collectively preferred to $q$ if and only if the probability that agent $i$ prefers $a$ to $b$ is greater than the probability that he prefers $b$ to $a$.

-We also show that, when restricting attention to vNM preferences over outcomes, anonymous Arrovian aggregation is only possible for dichotomous preferences and the only SWF to do so corresponds to the well-known approval voting rule \citep[see, e.g.,][]{BrFi07c}.
+We also show that, when restricting attention to von Neumann-Morgenstern preferences over outcomes, anonymous Arrovian aggregation is only possible for dichotomous preferences and the only SWF to do so corresponds to the well-known approval voting rule (see Theorems \ref{thm:dichdomain} and \ref{thm:dichswf} in \Cref{app:dich}).
 Our results can thus be interpreted as a generalization of both the domain of dichotomous preferences and approval voting.